-Classic and neighborhood NORCs, collectively known as the NORC program, coordinate a broad range of health and social services to help support older residents age in their own homes, as well as utilize the strength of the older residents in the design, implementation, and prioritization of services and activities.
-The intent of the NORC program is to facilitate and integrate the health and social services already available in the community, as well as organize those necessary to help meet the goal of enabling older adults to remain at home.
+A NORC is more than just a housing design.
+In the case of New York’s program, NORCs coordinate a broad range of health and social services to help support older residents to age in their own homes.
+NORCs do so by facilitating and integrating the health and social services already available in the community while organizing additional services and supports necessary to help meet the goal of enabling older adults to remain in their community.

-In order for an area to qualify as a Classic NORC it must be an apartment building or housing complex which:
+Classic NORC – an apartment building or housing complex in which:

-- At least 40 percent of the units have an occupant who is an older adult AND in which at least 250 of the residents of an apartment building are older adults or 500 residents of a housing complex are older adults; and
+- At least 40 percent of the units have an occupant who is an older adult and at least 250 of the residents of an apartment building are older adults or 500 residents of a housing complex are older adults; and

-- A majority of the older adults to be served are low or moderate income, as defined by the United States Department of Housing and Urban Development.
+- A majority of the older adults to be served are low or moderate income, as defined by the U.S. Department of Housing and Urban Development.

-For an area to qualify as a Neighborhood NORC it must be a residential dwelling or group of residential dwellings in a geographically defined neighborhood or group of contiguous neighborhoods (the boundaries of which are clear and coherent and create an identifiable program) which:
+Neighborhood NORC – a residential dwelling or group of residential dwellings in a geographically defined neighborhood or group of contiguous neighborhoods which:

 - Is in a non-rural area* that has at least 30 percent of residents who are older adults or the units have an occupant who is an older adult; or is in a rural area** that has at least 20 percent of residents who are older adults or the units have an occupant who is an older adult; and